ursaBear707/todo-app-frontend/README.md

 Please check back for updates!

+***November 21st, 2025 9:46AM Update:***
+>Fixed!...ish?
+Anyway, the backend can now be connected to the front-end.
+I have removed the external API call and put in a call to my Springboot server.
+I have a simple test on the front-end to check on port numbers, so maybe the issues won't arise again?

 # Fuctionality
 This is a simple to-do list app that allows the user to view items on their todo list and check things off.
 Very simple functionality, made primarily to practice unit and integration testing.